 Rishi Sunak promises to use Tory conference to set out long-term vision for UK

-The Prime Minister is set to face questions over the future of HS2 and further calls to set out tax cuts while in Manchester.
+PM set to face questions over future of HS2 and further calls to set out tax cuts while in Manchester

-The Prime Minister has vowed to set out his long-term vision for the country at the Conservative Party conference without taking the “easy” choices.
+Prime minister Rishi Sunak has vowed to set out his long-term vision for the country at the Conservative Party conference without taking the “easy” choices.

 Opinion polling puts the Tories about 18 points on average behind Sir Keir Starmer’s outfit.